 Raw garlic is conventionally measured for cooking and medicinal purposes by the clove.
 Each clove is packed with health-promoting components.

-A clove of raw garlic contains about: (20)
+A clove (approximately three grams) of raw garlic nutrition contains about:

 - 1 gram carbohydrates